Kalinga/linuxHelper/general.md

  `sed = file | sed 'N; s/\n/: /'`
  `sed -n  -e 's/FirstWord.*$/A new text for the entire Line/;p'  path/to/yourfile` [X] Use '"$1"' for bash command line variable substitution in the sed

+Add a new user to the sudo group root# gpasswd -a <demo_user> sudo

+List of services running in Ubuntu service --status-all

+Authorization related failure logs could be found from:
+/var/log/auth.log